-The explosive growth of large language models (LLMs) \cite{brown2020language,chowdhery2023palm,openai2023gpt,kaplan2020scaling} has created unprecedented challenges for efficient inference serving at scale.
+The explosive growth of large language models (LLMs) \citep{brown2020language,chowdhery2023palm,openai2023gpt,kaplan2020scaling} has created unprecedented challenges for efficient inference serving at scale.
 As model sizes expand into hundreds of billions of parameters, modern LLM serving inevitably requires distributed multi-device architectures.
 This reality has spurred a shift from monolithic serving paradigms toward increasingly sophisticated disaggregation strategies that decompose the inference pipeline across heterogeneous hardware resources.

-Early efforts of disaggregate serving focused on stage-level separation, exemplified by the Prefill-Decode (PD) disaggregation \cite{zhong2024distserve, patel2024splitwise}.
+Early efforts of disaggregate serving focused on stage-level separation, exemplified by the Prefill-Decode (PD) disaggregation \citep{zhong2024distserve, patel2024splitwise}.
 LLM inference comprises two phases with distinct resource profiles: \textit{prefill} processes the input prompt and generates the KV cache via dense matrix operations (compute-bound), while \textit{decode} generates tokens autoregressively, reading the accumulated KV cache at each step (memory-bound).
 PD disaggregation separates these phases onto hardware matched to their respective bottlenecks.
 By disaggregating prefill and decode onto separate hardware pools that can be independently scaled, PD architectures enable higher decode batch sizes through request aggregation, improving GPU utilization during token generation.

 Building upon this foundation, recent research has recognized that even within the decode phase, computational heterogeneity persists between different transformer components.
-The Attention-FFN Decoupling (AFD) \cite{wang2025step, zhang2025janus, zhu2025megascale, zuo2025serving} extends this disaggregation further: Attention layers are stateful and memory-bound (dominated by KV cache reads), whereas FFN layers are stateless and can achieve compute-bound operation with sufficient batching.
+The Attention-FFN Decoupling (AFD) \citep{wang2025step, zhang2025janus, zhu2025megascale, zuo2025serving} extends this disaggregation further: Attention layers are stateful and memory-bound (dominated by KV cache reads), whereas FFN layers are stateless and can achieve compute-bound operation with sufficient batching.
 Traditional coupled architectures often leave FFN compute units underutilized due to the small decode batch with TPOT constraints.
-AFD architecture strategically disaggregates these components, allowing multiple Attention instances—which host the massive KV cache states—to feed into an aggregated FFN instances.
+AFD architecture strategically disaggregates these components, allowing multiple Attention instances to feed into an aggregated FFN instances.
 This topology maximizes FFN arithmetic intensity while independently scaling memory resources for Attention.